AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/README.md

 # Automated Data Pipeline for data retrieval and visualisation of NHS Digital A&E Attendances and Emergency Admissions

+This project was created a submission to the online free course **[Data Engineering Zoomcamp 2025](https://github.com/DataTalksClub/data-engineering-zoomcamp/)**

 ## The Problem :hospital:

 Each month, **NHS Digital** publishes aggregated data on **Accident & Emergency (A&E) attendances** and **emergency hospital admissions**:  https://www.england.nhs.uk/statistics/statistical-work-areas/ae-waiting-times-and-activity/